adarsh-19/contact-list/README.md

 # Contact-list
-Contact list to store information of contact number with name.
+Contact list to store information of contact number with name to delete the stored information.